rust-gamedev/rust-gamedev.github.io/content/news/026/index.md

 ![monke pizza](monke-pizza.jpg)

 Game made by [@kuviman] for [VimJam 2].
-The theme was "Boss" and limitation was "On the edge".
+The theme for this jam was "Boss" and the limitation was "On The Edge".

-Online multiplayer monke pizza restaurant simulator.
+Monke Pizza is an online multiplayer monke pizza restaurant simulator.
 You are always on the edge of being fired.
-That is if you work here.
+That is *if* you work here.
 Otherwise you are on the edge of being hired.
 Because that is how BOSS is bossing.

 Made using [@kuviman]'s own engine [geng].